Summary: This section describes how to prepare and deliver the source code of your PowerBuilder application.

 CAST highly recommends placing the files in a folder dedicated to PowerBuilder.
 If you are using a ZIP/archive file, zip the folders in the "temp" folder - but do not zip the "temp" folder itself, nor create any intermediary folders:

-- AIP Console will first attempt to discover the location of the pborcXXX.dll file/PowerBuilder version using the Windows registry during the source code delivery process.
-If AIP Console finds a registry key it will populate the relevant fields in the AIP Console GUI (see screenshot above).
+- AIP Console will first attempt to discover the location of the pborcXXX.dll file/PowerBuilder version using the Windows registry (on the AIP Node) during the source code delivery process.
+If AIP Console finds a registry key, it will populate the relevant fields in the AIP Console GUI (see PowerBuilder - Analysis configuration).

 - If no registry key is found, then AIP Console will look in the following file on the target AIP Node.
 For example - these locations can be filled in BEFORE delivering the source code (you must restart the AIP Node so that the changes are taken into account):

 - If neither method reveals the location of the pborcXXX.dll file/PowerBuilder version, then the analysis will fail.
-However, you can manually configure the location directly in the AIP Console GUI once you have delivered the source code and accepted/imported it as the current version.
+However, you can manually choose the PowerBuilder version directly in the AIP Console GUI once you have delivered the source code and accepted/imported it as the current version.
 This requires that you perform an Advanced onboarding in order not to generate a snapshot as part of the source code delivery process.

-Above all, the options defined in the AIP Console GUI have priority over the Windows registry and the aip-node-app.properties file.
+Above all, the options defined in the AIP Console GUI have priority over the Windows registry and the aip-node-app.properties file (in that order).

 Using legacy CAST Delivery Manager Tool